SCIENCE FICTIONS, POPULAR CULTURES CONFERENCE @HAWAIICON

 - Firearms VS Vampires: Which Firearms and Ammo Should Buffy Carry?

 All presenters are invited to contribute a scholarly, written version of their presentation to our academic, peer-reviewed proceedings for the conference, to be published at the end of the calendar year (and suitable for promotion and tenure performance reviews).

 REGISTRATION FEE: The four-day registration fee is $379 and includes access to all HawaiiCon Celebrity and academic sessions held at the hotel conference center, including those with scientists and media guests: The entertainment industry guest line up is updated frequently.
 Please pay the registration fee by selecting this link.
 Both printed and electronic copies of the published proceedings are included as part of the paid registration fee.
 All presenters and participants pay the registration fee.

-PRESENTATION PROPOSALS: Scholarly, academic presentation proposals are being peer-reviewed starting immediately on a rolling basis for the conference with notifications sent on the first day of each month after initial submission, with priority acceptance date of June 30, 2017.
-200-300 word summary abstracts and 100 word biographical sketches are to be submitted to Carrie J. Cole using the online form available by clicking here.
+PRESENTATION PROPOSALS: Scholarly, academic presentation proposals are being peer-reviewed starting immediately on a rolling basis for the conference with notifications sent on the first day of each month after initial submission, with priority acceptance date of May 15, 2017.
+200-300 word summary abstracts and 100 word biographical sketches are to be submitted to Conference Co-Chair Carrie J. Cole using the online form available by clicking here.
 Academic, peer-reviewed proceedings will be published at the conclusion of this conference.

 Sign up to receive updated information about the Science Fictions & Popular Cultures Conference as soon as it becomes available.

 For specific questions, please email conference chair Dr. Carrie Cole from the Indiana University at Pennsylvania at SCIFIPOPCON@caperteam.com